datanucleus/datanucleus-jdo-jca/README.md

 datanucleus-jdo-jca
 ===================

-JCA adapter for using DataNucleus JDO within a JavaEE environment
+JCA adapter for using DataNucleus JDO within a JavaEE environment.